google/koladata/docs/api/kd/iterables.md

 # kd.iterables API

 Operators that work with iterables.
-These APIs are in active development and might change often.